 “What does it do?”

 “You want to try it?”

-“Who?
-Her?
-The one with the ring in her nose?
-She looks like a bull.
+“Who?”
+Manfred asked.
+“Her?
+The one with the ring in her nose like a bull?
 Or am I supposed to knock on a door with that thing?”

 “Just pay for your coffee and leave,” the manager said.

 “Get out of here,” the manager said.

-Ellerbe took his coffee irritably towards the milk-bar, and he almost tripped over a young boy.
+Manfred almost tripped over a young boy.

-“Jesus, Kid, I almost burned your scalp.”
+“Jesus, kid, I could’ve burned your scalp.”

-“I want a Unicorn Frappuccino.”
+“I want a Unicorn Frappuccino,” the kid said.

 “Why’re you telling me?
 I’m not buying you that garbage.”